-9.5 Foundations within RPA of retained trees
+9.6 Foundations within RPA of retained trees

-9.5.1 The excavations required for the new foundations and patio will result in about a 10-20% RPA incursion of some of the Cypresses at the eastern end of G21.
+9.6.1 The excavations required for the new foundations will result in a minor RPA incursion of Cypress T5 (shown with red shading on the TPP).

-9.5.2 Section 5.3.1 (a) of BS 5837:2012 recommends that, if operations (in this case, excavations for foundations) are proposed within a tree's RPA then, the project arboriculturist should demonstrate that it can remain viable and that the area lost to encroachment can be compensated for elsewhere, contiguous with its RPA.
+9.6.2 Section 5.3.1 (a) of BS 5837:2012 recommends that, if operations (in this case, excavations) are proposed within a tree's RPA then, the project arboriculturist should demonstrate that it can remain viable and that the area lost to encroachment can be compensated for elsewhere, contiguous with its RPA.

-9.5.3 An RPA is an estimation of the minimum root system needed to sustain the condition of a tree (if all roots outside it were to be severed); it is not a measure of a tree's entire rooting system.
+9.6.3 An RPA (shown as a dashed magenta circle around each tree) is an estimation of the minimum root system needed to sustain the condition of a tree (if all roots outside it were to be severed); it is not a measure of a tree's entire rooting system.

-9.5.4 It is commonly accepted, within the arboricultural industry, that the RPA represents about a third of a tree's actual rooting system and, consequently, whilst the RPA is particularly important to ensure that there are no adverse effects on stability, if an encroachment does not significantly reduce the overall assimilative function of the root system, it is unlikely to cause harm.
+9.6.4 It is commonly accepted, within the arboricultural industry, that the RPA represents about a third of a tree's actual rooting system and, consequently, whilst the RPA is particularly important to ensure that there are no adverse effects on stability, if an encroachment does not significantly reduce the overall assimilative function of the root system, it is unlikely to cause harm.

-9.5.5 Therefore, although there are incursions into the trees' RPAs (minimum root system to sustain them); the percentage of actual rooting systems affected is much less (a third of the estimated figures shown above).
-Furthermore, it is possible to off-set these incursions within soft areas contiguous with their RPAs (along the verge in which they are growing and within the rear garden).
+9.6.5 Therefore, although there is an incursion into the tree's RPA (minimum root system needed); the percentage of actual rooting system affected is much less.
+Furthermore, it is possible to off-set the incursion within soft areas contiguous with the RPA (within the surrounding parts of the garden and within the originating garden).

-9.5.6 In terms of viability, research has shown that healthy trees of most species can withstand the loss of some roots (to a maximum of about 20% of the rooting area) with no long-term detrimental impact (Helliwell & Fordham 1992).
+9.6.6 In terms of viability, research has shown that healthy trees of most species can withstand the loss of some roots (to a maximum of about 20% of the rooting area) with no long-term detrimental impact (Helliwell & Fordham 1992).

-9.5.7 The trees are healthy, and methodology has been provided in the appendices to minimise root disturbance.
+9.6.7 The tree is healthy, and methodology has been provided in the appendices to minimise root disturbance.

-9.5.8 So long as the methodology is followed, and the vulnerable parts of the trees' RPAs are protected during construction, they will not be adversely affected.
+9.6.8 So long as the methodology is followed, and the vulnerable parts of the tree's RPA is protected during construction, it will not be adversely affected.